Sbh321/encryptify/README.md

 # Encryptify

 Encryptify is a static website dedicated to cryptography, encryption, and decryption, built with Vue.js.
-This platform provides informative content and tools to help users understand and utilize encryption techniques effectively.
+This website provides informative content to help users understand and visualize encryption/decryption process effectively.

 ## Installation